curvegrid/go-ethereum-wiki/RPC-PUB-SUB.md

 # Introduction

-From version 1.4 (to be confirmed) geth has **_experimental_** support for pub/sub using subscriptions as defined in the JSON-RPC 2.0 specification.
+From version 1.4 geth has **_experimental_** support for pub/sub using subscriptions as defined in the JSON-RPC 2.0 specification.
 This allows clients to wait for events instead of polling for them.

 It works by subscribing to particular events.
 The node will return a subscription id.
 For each event that matches the subscription a notification with relevant data is send together with the subscription id.